faky1337/Northstar-Spectator-Mod/README.md

 Accepted values: `0`, `1`
 Default: `1`
 Description: Enable or disable namecards.
 Namecards need switching to the enemy team to be working correctly.
 Set this to 0 if you have issues with team switching/spawns.

+`spectator_admins`
+Accepted values: "UID,UID" or "" (empty string) Example 1: "12331232"
+Example 2: "2512342421,21315122,521452152"
+Default: ""
+Description: If you add UIDs in this string, spectator will only be available for these users.
+If the string is empty it will allow everybody to spectate.